|

 formalities ...

-for permission if you want to take photos of
+people for permission if you want to take

 Public